 Develop a Process Model that Works

-Build leaders – Leaders must own and support the safety process wholeheartedly.
+Build safety leaders – Leaders must own and support the safety process wholeheartedly.
 They must communicate the importance of safety as well as the value and respect they have for the people who work in the organization.
 Besides, facility managers should meet regularly to review safety events and issues, track progress and establish future goals, teach safety training sessions and participate in mentoring.

 Protect the physical environment – It’s essential to ensure that the overall environment is safe, equipment is properly cared for, operating practices are written and utilized and engineering standards are followed.
 To accomplish this, frequent audits and inspections that are specific to the manufacturing asset should be conducted.
 Design safety reviews of all equipment should be considered in a cradle-to-grave approach for ensuring the safety health of all equipment that poses a risk or loss.
 Establish extensive inspection programs to ensure compliance and be on the lookout for new technologies to reduce risk.
 Always ask yourself what you can do to make the physical workplace safer.

 Invest in people – Investing in people is paramount to success.
 The best organizations will first seek to hire the right people and then develop their capabilities and skillsets.
-Be sure to include questions about safety as part of the hiring process, to gain an understanding of a prospective employee’s knowledge of safety and to communicate your company’s commitment to safety.
+Be sure to include questions about safety as part of the hiring process, to understand a prospective employee’s knowledge of safety and to communicate your company’s commitment to safety.
 Also, require safety/loss control training for all manufacturing employees, assign mentors to new and transferred employees and provide annual written safety evaluations for all workers.

-Embrace behavior and drive expectations – Changing organizational behavior is what transforms a facility from good to great.
+Embrace safe behavior and drive expectations – Changing organizational behavior is what transforms a facility from good to great.
 When passion for safety is driven by a leadership team, it filters to the manufacturing floor.
 It encourages workers to actively care about each other, fostering interdependence within the organization.
 The job of leadership is to mentor and coach employees to give themselves away in a way that builds others to care for the safety of the process.
 Teamwork is critical to success.